 For your brain, caffeine is mostly used to increase mental alertness and even memory.
 When receptors are targeted, neurotransmitters are stimulated and speed up the signals they send between the neurons.

 Also, there seems to be some reports that suggest caffeine may protect against memory declining conditions such as Alzheimer’s.
 Research is still ongoing, however, this may suggest that caffeine may be a potential protector of neuronal structure.

-Caffeine pills are well tolerated and safe however long term excessive use can cause some side effects.
-When used in small amounts, side effects are rare but include;
+Caffeine pills are considered well tolerated and safe when taken in proper dosages.
+Side effects are rare but include;

 The half life of a caffeine supplement is approximately 4-6 hours.
 Taking more than 300mg a day (equivalent to 3-4 cups of coffee) is not recommended because it still remains in your system during that period of time.
 This will affect your ability to sleep and cause restlessness.